Hanover-CS/HC18-HasonKarrel-SeniorProject/README.md

 	* List view with the message, user who sent the message, and time it was sent
 * Back end:
 	* Firebase Realtime Database
-	* Instance of FirebaseDatabase
-	* Reference pointing to the database
 	* Appropriate message structure in JSON stored in database
 	* Event listener to read and update in real-time from database
 	* Method to push data to database for sending messages